Delivering natural gas to consumers

 - Nitrogen extraction: Once the hydrogen sulfide and carbon dioxide are reduced to acceptable levels, the natural gas stream is routed to a Nitrogen Rejection Unit (NRU), where it is further dehydrated using molecular sieve beds.

-- Methane separation: The process of demethanizing the natural gas stream can occur as a separate operation in a natural gas processing plant or as part of the NRU operation.
-Cryogenic processing and absorption methods are some of the ways used to separate methane from HGL.
+- Methane separation: This process can occur as a separate operation in a natural gas processing plant or as part of the NRU operation.
+Cryogenic processing and absorption methods are some of the ways used to separate methane from HGLs.

-- Fractionation: Fractionation separates the HGL into component liquids using the varying boiling points of the individual HGL.
-HGL from the processing plant may be sent to petrochemical plants, oil refineries, and other HGL consumers.
+- Fractionation: HGLs are separated into component liquids using the varying boiling points of the individual HGLs.
+HGLs from the processing plant may be sent to petrochemical plants, oil refineries, and other HGLs consumers.

-Natural gas transmission pipelines are wide-diameter pipelines and are often the long-distance portion of natural gas pipeline systems that connect gathering systems in producing areas, natural gas processing plants, other receipt points, and the main consumer service areas.
-The three types of transmission pipelines are
+Natural gas transmission pipelines are wide-diameter pipelines and are often the long-distance portion of natural gas pipeline systems that connect gathering systems in producing areas, natural gas processing plants, and other receipt points to the main consumer service areas.

 - Interstate natural gas pipelines operate and transport natural gas across state borders.